WHITE-HAT999/testtttt/README.md

 			},
 			{
 				name = 'Limit FPS while unfocused',
-				description = 'Contro will automatically set your FPS to 60 when you tab-out or unfocus from Roblox.', settingType = 'Boolean', -- number for the cap below!! with min and max val current = true,
+				description = 'Sirius will automatically set your FPS to 60 when you tab-out or unfocus from Roblox.', settingType = 'Boolean', -- number for the cap below!! with min and max val current = true,